Zerg00s/Live-Captions-Saver/readme.md

 ### Publish New Extension Version to the Chrome Web Store

+- ZIP the `teams-captions-saver` directory.
 - Navigate to [Chrome Developer Dashboard.](https://chrome.google.com/webstore/devconsole)
+- Click on "MS Teams Live Captions Saver" > Package
-- Click the Add new item button.
+- Upload new package.
 - Click Choose file > your zip file > Upload.
 If your item's manifest and ZIP file are valid, you can edit your item on the next page.

 ## Disclaimer